PHA, protesters reach deal to end encampment on Ridge Avenue

 "I want to thank all of those whose hard work and good faith negotiating resulted in this resolution," said Mayor Jim Kenney.
 "As I have said from the start, the issues raised by the camp leaders -- homelessness and the lack of affordable housing - are deep rooted and urgent."

 The agreement comes after a summer of protests, tension, and at times violence, at multiple sites throughout the city.
-The Ridge Avenue site, known as "Camp Teddy," was located right outside the Philadelphia Housing Authority headquarters.
-The site was being broken down Monday night.
+The Ridge Avenue site, known as "Camp Teddy."

+SEE ALSO: Man critically injured after stabbing at homeless encampment in Philly

 "I would like to thank Ms. Bennetch and the other encampment leaders for highlighting the urgent need for long-term permanent housing and the need for more resources to address homelessness.
 I have always said that there is an affordable housing crisis in Philadelphia and that PHA is willing to do its part to help solve this problem, but we cannot do it alone," said Kelvin A. Jeremiah, PHA's President and CEO.

-Officials say the agreement ensures encampment residents can opt-in to social services from Project HOME and be given a pathway to permanent affordable housing if needed.
+Officials said the agreement ensures encampment residents can opt-in to social services from Project HOME and be given a pathway to permanent affordable housing if needed.

 A pilot program called "Working for Home Repair Training Program" will also create housing and job opportunities for those experiencing homelessness through the renovation of long-term vacant structures.